rust-lang-ja/the-rust-programming-language-ja/1.6/ja/book/guessing-game.md

 That’s right, no output!
 Cargo knows that our project has been built, and that all of its dependencies are built, and so there’s no reason to do all that stuff.
 With nothing to do, it simply exits.
-If we open up `src/main.rs` again, make a trivial change, and then save it again, we’ll only see one line:
+If we open up `src/main.rs` again, make a trivial change, and then save it again, we’ll just see one line:

 ```bash
 $ cargo build